On the immensely popular HBO show Silicon Valley, there’s a scene in the first season that is a very poignant statement

 Another essential aspect behind many of the bootstrapping success stories here is the fact that many of the entrepreneurs had an impeccable sense of timing.

-This was certainly true of serial entrepreneur Mike Arrington, who enlisted the help of Keith Teare to attempt and translate his past successes to the blogosphere.
+This trait was undoubtedly true of serial entrepreneur Mike Arrington, who enlisted the help of Keith Teare to attempt and translate his past successes to the blogosphere.

 In seemingly no time, TechCrunch was filling a hitherto under-served need: tech gossip and business news.

 What made TechCrunch truly stand out, however, was their impeccable commitment to quality journalism, something that is often lacking from many blog-born news sites.

-Not only did Arrington and Teare strike when the iron was hot, but they also managed to demonstrate another key aspect of a bootstrapped business: being an authority.
+Not only did Arrington and Teare strike when the iron was hot, but they also managed to demonstrate another aspect of a bootstrapped business: being an authority.

 If you don’t have a lot of capital, information and knowledge can fill that place and give you an edge your competitors might not be able to surmount.

 It must have been tough to be Tom Preston-Warner’s family the day he turned down $300,000 from Microsoft so he could focus his energy on the web-based hosting service that people use for software development using the Git revision control system.

 Starting as a weekend project with the founders donating their own time and the only money spent was to buy their domain, once they decided to make GitHub a full-time concern, they all invested in funding the setup costs.

-After all, as many of the above cases prove as does GitHub is the fact that when a group of people get together to focus their energy on a project they all believe in, amazing sacrifices are made on the strength of their faith.
+After all, as many of the above cases prove as does GitHub is the fact that when a group of people get together to focus their energy on a project they all believe in, tremendous sacrifices get made on the strength of their faith.

 And indeed, GitHub, which developed into a social network combined with a co-working platform slash portfolio site seemed like it was birthed from the collective unconscious as it met a need few knew about outside the development community.